-How much you make does depend on your knowledge, skills and location, but on average, electricians and gas engineers are earning over £30,000 a year,
+How much you make does depend on your knowledge, skills and location.
+On average, electricians and gas engineers are earning over £30,000 a year,

 Everyday Is Different

 When every day consists of the same thing, it can get boring.
-Working in the trades industry means every day is different, whether that’s because you’re working on a completely different job, undertaking new tasks or meeting new people.
+Thankfully, working in the trades industry means every day is different, whether working on a completely different job, undertaking new tasks or meeting new people.

 There’s A Demand

 As people from the trades retire, the demand for replacements continues.
 This increase, along with the growing population and booming housing market, means existing tradespeople can’t keep up and have to turn work down.
-As a result, new tradespeople are needed more than ever before.
+As a result, tradespeople are in demand more than ever before.

 The level of support within the trades industry is unmeasurable.
-Whatever you need, whether it be advice about a job, a tool recommendation or someone to help you with a task, there will always be another tradesperson willing to help.
+Whether it’s advice, a tool recommendation or someone to help you, there’s always tradesperson willing to help.

 Work For Yourself

-When you enter the trades industry, not only do you learn a skill for life, but you also gain the opportunity to become your own boss.
+When you enter the trades industry, you learn a skill for life and gain the opportunity to become your own boss.

 Many tradespeople choose to work for themselves, allowing them to set their working hours and pay rates.
 Of course, it means more work marketing yourself and getting your name out there, but the benefits make it worthwhile.

-What’s great about working in the trades is that you can see the effects of your labour straight away.
+What’s great about working in the trades is that you can immediately see the effects of your labour.
 You can feel warmth filling a house after you’ve fixed the boiler.
-You’re able to stand back and appreciate the look of the room you’ve just painted.
+You’ll be able to stand back and appreciate the look of the room you’ve just painted.
 You get to see a room light up with the fixtures you’ve newly installed.

 But mostly, it’s the appreciation of customers that makes it all worth it.

 Though people might not think of tradespeople as fit and healthy, they’re always on the go.
-Being constantly on your feet, carrying heavy equipment and going from job to job could arguably be more productive than a gym session.
+Being constantly on your feet, carrying heavy equipment and going between jobs could arguably be more productive than a gym session.

-And it’s not just those fresh out of formal education joining the industry.
-People of all ages are looking to careers in the trade to provide them with a stable income, job satisfaction and a new challenge.
+And it’s not just those fresh from formal education joining the industry.
+People of all ages are looking for careers in the trade to provide them with a stable income, job satisfaction and a new challenge.